andrew15818/andrew15818.github.io/_posts/2022-09-01-Introduction-to-Self-supervised-Learning.md

 The practical use is when the data is too large or there are not enough resources to neatly label the data.

-More recent models, especially larger models like DALL$$\cdot$$E 2 above, use some form of self-supervision because of the sheer size of the data they use to train.
+More recent models, especially larger models like DALL$\cdot$E 2 above, use some form of self-supervision because of the sheer size of the data they use to train.
 Their model uses self-supervision to process the text prompt.
 During training, they will take a sentence and remove some of the words.